EvoNetHIV/Mittler-et-al-TasP-by-Age/Repository/Utility Functions/Readme.txt

 This includes an example run script and a set of R functions used to extract key data points from our large RData objects.
+The particular run script included here corresponds to perturbation 16 in Table 3 (80% of agents linkable).